Fabrizio De André

 Fabrizio Cristiano De André (/it/; 18 February 1940 – 11 January 1999) was an Italian singer-songwriter and the most-prominent cantautore of his time.
-He is also known as Faber, a nickname given by the friend Paolo Villaggio, as a reference to his liking towards Faber-Castell's pastels and pencils, aside from the assonance with his own name, and also because he was known as "il cantautore degli emarginati" or "il poeta degli sconfitti".
+He is also known as Faber, a nickname given by the friend Paolo Villaggio, as a reference to his liking towards Faber-Castell's pastels and pencils, aside from the assonance with his own name, and also because he was known as il cantautore degli emarginati or il poeta degli sconfitti.
 His 40-year career reflects his interests in concept albums, literature, poetry, political protest, and French music.
 He is considered a prominent member of the Genoese School.
-He sang in both Italian and in other languages such as Neapolitan, Genoese, Sardinian and occitan languages.
+He sang in both Italian and in other languages such as Genoese.
 Because of the success of his music in Italy and its impact on the Italian collective memory, many public places such as roads, squares, and schools in Italy are named after De André.